-No permit shall be issued for any lot or development requiring the approval of a Site Plan after the effective date, unless in compliance with the provisions of the regulations herein.
-No development, except where specified herein, may be created, substantially improved, converted, enlarged, or otherwise altered without conforming to the provisions of this section, all applicable provisions of the Code of Iowa, as amended, and all applicable provisions of the Windsor Heights City Code, as amended.
+No permit shall be issued for any lot or development requiring the approval of a Site Plan after the effective date, unless in compliance with the provisions of the regulations hereinof the Code of Ordinances.
+No development, except where specified hereinwithin the Code of Ordinances, may be created, substantially improved, converted, enlarged, or otherwise altered without conforming to the provisions of this section, all applicable provisions of the Code of Iowa, as amended, and all applicable provisions of the Windsor Heights City Code, as amended.